yszhang95/DiHadronCorrelator/DiHadronCorrAnalyzer/README.md

 - Associated particles, primary tracks with pT between 0.3-3.0 GeV.
 - Signal, pairs correlated in the same primary vertex
 - Background, pairs correlated by mixing the events.
-Each trigger particle is correlated with the associated particles in other ten track collectioins, whose corresponding vertices have similar positions (`dz<2cm`) and Ntrkoffline.
+Each trigger particle is correlated with the associated particles in other `nMixEvts` track collectioins, whose corresponding vertices have similar positions (`dz<2cm`) and Ntrkoffline.

 ## Default configuration